zeus911/certificate-authority-1/README.md

 1. Individual designated as the ICA creates their PK.
 Executing the following script will result in a new intermediate private key at root/ca/intermediate/private/intermediate.key.pem.
   `./scripts/intermediate/create-intermediate-key.sh`
 1. Individual designated as the ICA creates their Certificate Signing Request (CSR).
 Executing the following script will result in a new intermediate CSR at root/ca/intermediate/csr/intermediate.csr.pem.
-  `./scripts/intermediate/create-intermedaite-csr.sh`
+  `./scripts/intermediate/create-intermediate-csr.sh`
 1. The RCA reviews the ICA CSR and creates their intermediate certificate.
-If the below command fails, you may have to `chmod 700 root/ca/private/ca.key.pem`
   `./scripts/intermediate/create-intermediate-certificate.sh`
 1. The ICA verifies the new Intermediate Certificate (IC)
   `./scripts/intermediate/verify-intermediate-certificate-details.sh`